White House issues coronavirus testing guidance that leaves states in charge

 The federal government was described as the “supplier of last resort.”

 Trump outlined the effort at a White House news conference where he was joined by some major retailers, who said they had ramped up the rate of testing and the production of medical supplies.
-They predicted that they would only accelerate in the month ahead.
+They predicted that they would only accelerate in the month ahead, doubling their rate of testing and the number of sites that would be available to the public.
+The administration’s top testing official, meanwhile, promised that the United States would conduct at least 8 million tests a month by the end of May.

 But a previous high-profile public-private initiative announced by the president in March — partnering with companies to open up scores of testing sites on their properties across the country — has been slow to materialize.